Building Certificates (s6.26)

 - a public authority that has notified the owner of its intention to apply for the certificate.

-A Building Certificate application is to include an original or certified copy of a survey report and plan if it is related to residential zoned land.
-For land situated in other zones you may be required to provide a survey report.
+A Building Information Certificate application is to include an original or certified copy of a survey report and plan if it is related to residential zoned land.
+For land situated in other zones, Council staff will advise should you be required to provide a survey report.

 The survey report and plan must represent the property and buildings as existing at the time of lodging the application.
 Additional information may also need to be provided (including building plans, specifications and certificates) to allow Council to assess the application.